sauerbraten/crudapi/README.md

 ### Authentication & Authorization

 You can also specify who is allowed to do what with your resources.
 For this, there is the [`crudapi.Guard`](http://godoc.org/github.com/sauerbraten/crudapi#Guard) interface.
-Implementations of this interface authenticate clients, for example using API keys, and authorize their requests (you may want to offer read-only access to you API).
-If you pass `nil` as guard, a default guard will be used with no restrictions of any kind.
-This meands everyone can do everything on your API!
+Implementations of this interface authenticate clients, for example using API keys, and authorize their requests (you may want to offer read-only access to your API).
+If you use `nil` as guard, a default guard will be used with no restrictions of any kind.

-For example, you can use the example guard which uses a simple map to describe valid (= allowed) actions for each kind:
+Again, there is an example guard implemenatation which uses a simple map to describe valid (= allowed) actions for each kind:

 	guard := MapGuard{map[string][]string{
 		"artists": {crudapi.ActionCreate, crudapi.ActionGet, crudapi.ActionUpdate},